 Lipspeakers should have a break about every 30 minutes.
 For assignments that are more than two hours long, you should book two lipspeakers.

-Lipspeakers are regulated the National Registers of Communication Professionals working with Deaf and Deafblind People (NRCPD) or the Scottish Association of Sign Language Interpreters (SASLI) for Scotland.
-Registered lipspeakers must confidentiality and stay completely impartial.
+Lipspeakers are regulated the National Registers of Communication Professionals working with Deaf and Deafblind People (NRCPD).
+Registered lipspeakers must maintain confidentiality and stay completely impartial.